Object Storage Log Organization Best Practices

 ---|---|

-Limit the number of object groups to the fewest possible. | Each object group requires a minimal reserve of resources to maintain indexing, so limiting the number of object groups ensures that more resources can be used for other activities like servicing user queries. |
+Limit the number of object groups to use the fewest possible, especially live indexing groups. | Each live indexing object group requires a minimal reserve of resources to watch for new files and index them, so limiting the number of object groups ensures that more resources can be used for other activities like servicing user queries. |

-Review the file schemas and group files into a single object group where there is a shared schema between different log files. | An object group with thousands of columns will not be as performant when compared to an object group with hundreds of columns.
+Review the file schemas and group files into a single object group when there is a shared common schema among different log files. | An object group with thousands of columns will not be as performant when compared to an object group with hundreds of columns.
 Log files that share a common schema are good candidates to be placed in the same object group. |

 Factors Influencing Design